- Services offered

 Devices and set-top boxes

-All of NOW TV's devices let you stream NOW TV and other apps, including catch-up services like Netflix, BBC iPlayer and All 4 –– but not Freeview channels unfortunately.
+All of the NOW devices let you stream NOW TV memberships as well as other apps, including catch-up services like Netflix, BBC iPlayer and All 4 –– but not Freeview channels, unfortunately.

 The Sky Q is a top-of-the-line set-top box.
 You can use it to stream on-demand content or watch, pause, rewind and record live TV.
 You can either get a box with a 1TB hard drive or a 2TB hard drive to hold even more recordings.
 The 1TB version lets you record three shows while watching a fourth live, and the 2TB box can record four shows while watching a fifth live.

-Both NOW TV and Sky TV support multiroom viewing on up to two devices simultaneously — but there are ways to add more screens on both services.
+Both NOW and Sky support multiroom viewing on up to two devices simultaneously.
+But there are ways to add more screens on both services.

 For an extra monthly fee (and potentially a setup fee, depending upon when you sign up for multiroom viewing), Sky will loan you a Sky Q Mini box to let you watch programmes on two TVs at the same time — or three, if you have the 2TB Sky Q box.
 You can connect up to four boxes in total, but the viewing restrictions will still be the same.

 Streaming on mobile devices

-Similar to expanding multiroom capabilities, there’s nothing to stop you from signing up for a second (or third) account to keep passes separate, but if more than two people want to watch shows from the same pass at the same time, you’ll need to get another account or pass, which adds up.
+Similar to expanding multiroom capabilities, there’s nothing to stop you from signing up for a second (or third) account to keep TV memberships separate.
+But if more than two people want to watch shows from the same NOW TV membership at the same time, you’ll need to get another account or pass, which adds up.

 Watching through Sky Go does not count toward your multiroom limits, so between Sky Go and Sky Q Mini, you can watch TV on four devices at the same time for free.